What Does the Bible Teach about the Cannabis Plant?

 Feb 15, 2017

-This article first appeared in the Practical Hermeneutics column of the CHRISTIAN RESEARCH JOURNAL, volume 38, number 05 (2015).
+This article first appeared in the Practical Hermeneutics column of the Christian Research Journal, volume 38, number 05 (2015).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 The debate regarding the use of marijuana has heated up considerably in recent years.
 This has caused individual states to decriminalize the use of marijuana.
 There are many political, medical, and scientific responses to this change in the acceptance of pot, but the evidence is still strongly against such usage.